Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 More precisely, we show that the absolute derived category of coherent matrix factorizations of~$w$ over $X$ is equivalent to what we call the \emph{triangulated category of singularities of $X_0$ relative to~$X$}.
 The latter category is a certain quotient category of the triangulated category of singularities of $X_0$; it measures, roughly speaking, how much worse are the singularities of $X_0$ compared to those of~$X$.
 As to the image of Orlov's fully faithful embedding, it consists precisely of those objects of the conventional (absolute) triangulated category of singularities of $X_0$ whose direct images vanish in the triangulated category of singularities of~$X$.

-The paper consists of two sections and a short appendix.
+The paper consists of three sections and two appendices.
 In Section~1, we prove three rather general technical assertions about derived categories of the second kind for CDG\+modules over a quasi-coherent CDG\+algebra with a restriction on the homological dimension.
 One of them, claiming that certain embeddings of DG\+categories of CDG\+modules induce equivalences of the derived categories of the second kind, is a generalization of~\cite[Theorem~3.2]{PP} based on a modification of the same argument, originally introduced for the proof of~\cite[Theorem~7.2.2]{Psemi}.

 The idea of the proof of the other assertion, according to which certain natural functors between derived categories of the second kind are fully faithful, is new.
 The third technical assertion explains when the coderived category coincides with the absolute derived category of the same class of CDG\+modules: e.~g., for the locally projective CDG\+modules this is true.